 Northern Virginia Fine Arts Festival, Reston, May 20 – 21

-Recommended by Julie McCool, Co-founder of Fun in Fairfax VA, a travel resource of fun places for locals & visitors to explore, dine, drink, hike, and play in Northern Virginia and surrounding areas.
-Follow Fun in Fairfax on Facebook and Instagram.
+Recommended by Julie McCool, editor and founder of Fun in Fairfax VA, a travel guide to the best of Northern Virginia and surrounding areas.
+Follow Fun in Fairfax VA on Facebook, Instagram, Twitter, and Pinterest.

 Potomac Sunrises, Dyke Marsh and Belle Haven, Alexandria

 As a photographer who enjoys the solitude of the morning, I also enjoy the extra hour of sleep that the spring time change affords me when capturing the sunrise.
 A perfect spot to enjoy this change is Dyke Marsh and Belle Haven, along the Potomac River in Alexandria.

 Take a walk along the trail through the wetlands, taking photos of landscapes and wildlife.
 Or rent one of the many kayaks from the marina to explore the marsh from the water.
 From either land or river, the return of spring is most welcome in this park.